Tomver27/Tomver27/README.md

 Feel free to check out my repositories and connect with me! 🚀

-🌱 I’m currently learning to develop applications for convergent devices.
+🌱 I’m currently learning to develop web applications with React.

 📫 Contact: tomasv0127@gmail.com